-SB104 signed by the Governor on April 2 and effective July 14, amends the Public Service Commission Utilities law to ensure state penalties for violations of the Natural Gas Pipeline Safety Act conform with federal penalties; amends the Underground Facility Damage Prevention Act of 1994 to require underground facility operators to report to the commission excavation damage to an underground facility used in the transportation of gas or hazardous liquid and authorizes the commission to enforce and assess civil penalties for those damages.
+SB104 would amend the Public Service Commission Utilities law to ensure state penalties for violations of the Natural Gas Pipeline Safety Act conform with federal penalties; amend the Underground Facility Damage Prevention Act of 1994 to require underground facility operators to report to the commission excavation damage to an underground facility used in the transportation of gas or hazardous liquid and to authorize the commission to enforce and assess civil penalties for those damages.

-807 KAR 5:027 – Gas pipeline safety, reports of leaks, and drug testing by operators of natural gas facilities – eliminates redundant and unnecessary state regulations that essentially mirror the federal standards.
-[Effective 3/12/2018.]
+807 KAR 5:027 – Gas pipeline safety, reports of leaks, and drug testing by operators of natural gas facilities – eliminates redundant and unnecessary state regulations that essentially mirror the federal standards

 807 KAR 5:081 – repeals per the Governor’s Red Tape Reduction Initiative.
-807 KAR 5:023 was repealed in order to incorporate the federal requirement for drug testing of employees of operators of natural gas facilities found in 49 C.F.R. into 807 KAR 5:027.
-807 KAR 5:031 was repealed due to the enactment of the Natural Gas Wellhead Decontrol Act of 1989, which eliminated the need for gas well determinations.
-[Effective 3/12/2018.]
+807 KAR 5:023 is being repealed in order to incorporate the federal requirement for drug testing of employees of operators of natural gas facilities found in 49 C.F.R. into 807 KAR 5:027.
+807 KAR 5:031 is being repealed due to the enactment of the Natural Gas Wellhead Decontrol Act of 1989, which eliminated the need for gas well determinations.

 S 0774 would amend the South Carolina Underground Facility Damage Prevention Act to repeal sections that require a notice of intent to excavate or demolish.

 The Tennessee Regulatory Authority has changed its name to the Tennessee Public Utilities Commission.
-This change has been updated in both the Tennessee Code and in the agency’s rules.
+This change has been updated in the Tennessee Code, but not in the agency’s rules.

-SB 1812 / HB 1791 signed by the Governor on 4/12/2018 amends the Underground Utility Damage Prevention Act to authorize the underground utility damage enforcement board to establish rules for best practices for uniform color code and marking; declare it a violation if operators fail to become members of the one-call service by January 1, 2018 and imposes a $5,000 penalty for that violation.
+SB 1812 / HB 1791 would amend he Underground Utility Damage Prevention Act to authorize the underground utility damage enforcement board to establish rules for best practices for uniform color code and marking; declare it a violation if operators fail to become members of the one-call service by January 1, 2018 and imposes a $5,000 penalty for that violation.

 Central Region Update